gtamilse/ansible-lab/hierarchy.md

 ```
 cisco@Ansible-Controller:~/project1$ ansible-galaxy init ler-lsr
-pe-p was created successfully
+ler-lsr was created successfully
 ```
 ### Step 2: Create a playbook xr-hier
--  that will use the pe-p role.
+-  that will use the LER-LSR role.
-- This file is hosted on the parent directory of the pe-p role folder.
+- This file is hosted on the parent directory of the LER-LSR role folder.

 ```
 cisco@Ansible-Controller:~/project1$ vi xr-hier.yml